 Customize the effect to suit your style by adjusting settings, manipulating colors, and adding grain for an authentic film look.

-While presets offer convenience, don't limit yourself to them.
+While presets are inconvenient, don't limit yourself to them.

 Experiment and create your interpretations of the film effect.